SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 #### Session data handling

 All data of an active session is stored on the Team Server.
 It is therefore possible to start the "Race Center" anytime, even late into the race.
-The data will be kept for a finished session on Team Server as well, depending on the settings chosen by the server administrator.
+The data might be kept for a finished session on Team Server as well, depending on the settings chosen by the server administrator.
 See the corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#server-administration) form more information.
 To secure the session data on your local PC, you can use the "Save" and "Save a copy..." commands from the "Session" menu at the end of the session and you can load a recent session anytime later using the "Load..." command.

 #### Data Analysis